 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Right now, that work is be being done.
-That discussion with the stakeholders, especially with sealift operators who are a key component to this, because the member is right; they need to know what fixed costs, or whatever cost is going to happen within that port.
+Right now that work is being done.
+The discussions with the stakeholders, especially the sealift operators, are a key component to this because the member is right; they need to know what fixed costs or whatever costs are going to happen within that port.
 They need to know now because they are already planning for the sealift.
-So I am confident that those discussions are in place.
+I am confident that those discussions are in place.
 When that is going to be, I just do not have that firm timeline.
 Thank you, Mr. Speaker.